 Loads an external VST plugin to process audio or melody (MIDI).
 This Node can also be created by dropping a plugin’s DLL file into AudioNodes.

-Audio and Melody inputs are automatically created if the plugin supports audio or MIDI input, respectively.
+Audio and Melody inputs are automatically created if the plugin supports them.

 The only supported plugin format at this time is VST version 2.4, 64-bit, as well as all 64-bit VST plugins compatible with the 2.4 VST specification (e.g. VST 3+ plugins with VST 2.4 wrapper), on windows.